GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 > **HINT:** The Coach's guide is the most detail oriented & time consuming item to produce however, there's a pro tip: Hack authors have been known to write the Coach's Guide as a post-mortem from their first run of the hack.

-## Hack Description
+## Student Guide

 Why should someone take the time to deliver or participate in your hack?
 This is the main question you need to answer in order to define your hack.
-Every gHack needs to have an executive summary (aka "one pager") that quickly describes your hack to those who will host or attend your hack.
+Every gHack needs to have a good executive summary that quickly describes your hack to those who will host or attend your hack.
 Think of this as your marketing pitch.

-> **HINT:** The **Hack Description** can serve a dual purpose.
-If you take the time to write it first, it can be the outline or specification for your hack before you develop the actual content.

-The **Hack Description** is the README.md that lives in the root of your hack's top level folder.
+The **Student Guide** is the README.md that lives in the root of your hack's top level folder.

-The **Hack Description** must include the following:
+The **Student Guide** must include the following:

 ### Hack Title